PeepTheMoon/career-track-notes/class-notes/class-01.md

 ?? nullish coalescing operator.
 May be more appropriate than ||

-Functional prgramming is a declarative programming paradigm.
+Functional programming is a declarative programming paradigm.

 npm init @alchemycodelab/app